challeau/my-notes/resources/Python/mongodb.md

 ### 2.4 - Aggregation

-If you need to run aggregation pipelines, MongoEngine provides an entry point to Pymongo’s aggregation framework through `aggregate()`:
+If you need to run aggregation pipelines, MongoEngine provides an entry point to Pymongo's aggregation framework through `aggregate()`:

 ```python
 class Person(Document):